ElerWohlmuthFH/WS24_WE/README.md

 >  **What improvements in your codebase were introduced by using TS instead of JS?
 Name at least 3 and explain why.**

 Present your findings here...

+## Benefits of Using TypeScript Over JavaScript

+1. **Enhanced Error Detection with Static Typing**: TypeScript's static typing system helps catch errors at compile time, reducing the risk of runtime errors and improving code stability.

+2. **Improved Code Readability and Maintainability**: Defining explicit types for variables, function parameters, and return values in TypeScript makes code easier to understand and maintain, as the expected data types are clearly defined.

+3. **Enhanced Developer Tools and Autocompletion**: TypeScript provides better integration with IDEs, including features like autocompletion, type inference, and code navigation, which streamline development and help prevent common errors.

 ## 3. CI/CD Pipeline Playground (5 Pts.)
 Implementation of a CI/CD pipeline to automate the development and deployment process – write automated tests.